PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/AI in Science Fiction 3.md

 ### 2. Presentation of the first draft

 During the DataLab 3 you are asked to present the first draft of your assignment: AI & Science Fiction.
-You will be given 5 minutes to present the following:
+You will be given 5 minutes to present the outline of your report that contains the following:
 - Analysis of an AI topic within the movie Minority Report;
-- The feasibility of the AI topic and the explanation of how this AI topic or a similar AI topic is being implemented within a specific business setting;
+- The feasibility of the AI topic and the explanation of how this AI topic or a similar AI topic is being implemented within a specific business setting.
-- Outline of the report.

 After the presentation, you will receive questions and feedback from your tutors and classmates.

 Presentations will be held in two sessions.
 Each session is available for approximately 8 students.
 During your session you will be presenting and giving feedback to your peers, while another session in your schedule is  for working on the creative brief.